1980 Houston Astros season: Rest of April

 Richard fired a one-hitter of the Dodgers on April 19 in a 12-strikeout performance, notching his 13th consecutive triumph against the club.
 The lone hit surrendered to the Dodgers was an infield single by Reggie Smith during the fourth inning, while Richard's game score graded at 94.
 Bob Welch countered Richard nearly pitch-for-pitch, yielding Houston's only two hits in the fourth as well.
 However, Terry Puhl and César Cedeño both scored, resulting in the only tallies of the contest and 2–0 Astros win.

+Ryan captured his first victory in an Astros uniform on April 22, leading an 8–0 shutout of the Cincinnati Reds at the Astrodome.He surrendered six hits, issued six walks, and whiffed seven over seven frames.
+Meanwhile, during the bottom of the first inning, José Cruz cranked a bases-loaded triple to opening the scoring—the first of three safeties—while finishing a home run short of hitting for the cycle.
+This was also Cruz' fifth career bout of five runs batted in (RBI) or more.

 Following a stellar month of April, J. R. Richard earned National League (NL) Pitcher of the Month honors.
 It was also his second consecutive accolade, dating to September at the conclusion of the 1979 season.
 During five April starts, Richard went 4–0, 1.67 earned run average (ERA), and induced 48 whiffs over 37 2/3 innings pitched (IP).
 Additionally, he suppressed hitters' success to a .104 batting average against (BAA) while limiting baserunners to a 0.717 walks plus hits per inning pitched (WHIP) and no home runs surrendered.